Trying to lose weight? Ditch calorie-rich rewards after exercise

+* Fitch downgrades South Africa credit rating (Adds Tutu, Guptas, marches end)

-NEW YORK If you're spending more time running, walking or pumping iron in the gym and still not losing weight, fitness experts say it could be due to too big a reward for still too little exercise.
+NEW YORK, July 22 If you're spending more time running, walking or pumping iron in the gym and still not losing weight, fitness experts say it could be due to too big a reward for still too little exercise.

 Although fitness has indisputable health benefits, it takes a lot of walking or running to burn off the calories in a donut.